leowz/42_Piscine_Php/README.md

 * **day08:** Building a game using OOP in php.

 * **day09:** Basics of JavaScript.
 Some basic exercises of JS, with jQuary and Ajax.

+* **rush00:** A small but complete on line store.

+## Rush00

+A small but complete on line store web site implemented in php.

+function modules:

+- Data management: mysql as data management modules
+- User management: user and admin user management system
+- Admin section: admin section for admin user to manage user and data
+- Categories and products: product management with categories for different data

+## Grades

+piscine_php: 81/100